-Margin U Please evaluate your experience with cooperation and interaction in the value chain of the use-case: In case of suboptimal cooperation and interaction, please name three main reasons that you can think of: (1.)
-(2.)
-(3.)
-Did you have to build up any specific know-how to participate in the value chain?
-In yes, how did you or your entity acquire this knowledge? - Is knowledge shared commonly between the stakeholders of the use-case/ the actors along the value chain?
-If not, what are the main obstacles? - If you are involved in the development, diffusion or use of new technology, from where did you gain the knowledge, the technology and the skilled staff? - D. Bar rriers and potentials What possible or already existing barriers come into you mind when you think about a successful scaling-up of the use-case?
+Margin Please evaluate your experience with cooperation and interaction in the value chain of the use-case: In case of suboptimal cooperation and interaction, please name three main reasons that you can think of: (1.)
+(3.) - Did you have to build up any specific know-how to participate in the value chain?
+If yes, how did you or your entity acquire this knowledge? - Is knowledge shared commonly between the stakeholders of the use-case/ the actors along the value chain?
+If not, what are the main obstacles? - If you are involved in the development, diffusion or use of new technology, from where did you gain the knowledge, the technology and the skilled staff? - D. Ba rriers and potentials What possible or already existing barriers come into you mind when you think

-Margin Institut für Ressourcenmanagemen - What potentials come into your mind? - In your opinion, what are the most important barriers (legal, economical, ecological, etc.) to investments in the value chain? - Opposition against land-use practices can be strong in some cases and be a crucial factor to the success of new practices and value chains, if not addressed constructively.
-Did you hear about actors that are uncertain or critical about the value chain or a future scale-up because of its possible socioeconomic or ecological impacts? - Do ye ou have any other ideas that you want to share with us?
+Margin - What potentials come into your mind? - In your opinion, what are the most important barriers (legal, economical, ecological, etc.) to investments in the value chain? - Opposition against land-use practices can be strong in some cases and be a crucial factor to the success of new practices and value chains, if not addressed constructively.
+Did you hear about actors that are uncertain or critical about the value chain or a future scale-up because of its possible socioeconomic or ecological impacts? - Do ye bu have any other ideas that you want to share with us?